 The proof of Theorem~\ref{thm:simulation-PID} is in Appendix~\ref{app:simulation-PID}.

-Theorem~\ref{thm:simulation-PID}~(1), (2), and the sequential composability in (3) guarantee that the free simulations follow all defining requirements for being the free transformations for PID non-simplicity~\cite{Chitambar-2019a}.
-The parallel composability in Theorem~\ref{thm:simulation-PID}~(3) implies that the resulting resource theory admits a tensor-product structure~\cite{Chitambar-2019a}.
-Crucially, Theorem~\ref{thm:simulation-PID}~(4) indicates that the resource theory of PID non-simplicity has the nice mathematical property of convexity.
-Operationally, this means that the definition of free simulations of PIDs has implicitly included the use of shared randomness among the constituent physical units of a free simulation.
+Theorem~\ref{thm:simulation-PID}(1) and (2) and the sequential composability in Theorem~\ref{thm:simulation-PID}(3) guarantee that the free simulations meet the minimal requirements for qualifying as the free transformations for PID nonsimplicity~\cite{Chitambar-2019a}.
+The parallel composability in Theorem~\ref{thm:simulation-PID}(3) implies that the resulting resource theory admits a tensor-product structure~\cite{Chitambar-2019a}.
+Crucially, Theorem~\ref{thm:simulation-PID}(4) and (5) indicate that the resource theory of PID nonsimplicity has the nice mathematical property of being closed and convex.
+Operationally, convexity means that the definition of free simulations of PIDs has implicitly included the use of shared randomness among the constituent physical units of a free simulation.

-Before closing this section, we remark that our free simulations of PIDs constitute the \emph{complete} set of physical transformations that do not exploit quantum memory whose lifetime considerably exceeds $\Delta t_\abb{D}\approx0$.
-This fact can be demonstrated by invoking the theory of quantum networks~\cite{Chiribella-2009a}, combined with the observation that all input and output systems of $\pd{\Lambda}$ and $\pd{\Gamma}$ must be put in the present causal order in Fig.~\ref{fig:simulation-PID} (see Ref.~\cite[Theorem~8 and Fig.~11]{Chiribella-2009a} for more details).
-However, we leave it as an open question whether the set of free simulations considered here is the \emph{maximal} set of transformations in the sense of not generating PID non-simplicity, or conversely, whether there exists a completely simplicity-preserving comb~\cite{Chitambar-2019a} that requires quantum side memory with a non-negligible lifetime to implement.
+Before closing this section, we remark that our free simulations of PIDs constitute the \emph{complete} set of physical transformations that do not exploit quantum memories whose lifetime exceeds $\Delta t_\abb{D}\approx0$.
+This fact can be demonstrated by invoking the theory of quantum networks~\cite{Chiribella-2009a}, combined with the observation that all input and output systems of $\pd{\Lambda}$ and $\pd{\Gamma}$ must be put in the present causal order in Fig.~\ref{fig:simulation-PID} (see Ref.~\cite[Theorem~8 and Fig.~11]{Chiribella-2009a}).
+However, we leave it as an open question whether the set of free simulations considered here is the maximal set of transformations that do not generate PID nonsimplicity, or conversely, whether there exists a completely simplicity-preserving comb~\cite{Chitambar-2019a} that requires a quantum side memory with a non-negligible lifetime to implement.